AldeRoberge/AldeRoberge/README.md

-# Hey, I'm Alde 👋
+# Hey, I'm `Alexandre D. Roberge` aka `Aldé` 👋

 ## About Me

-- 👨‍💻 Creative problem solver
+- 👨‍💻 Masters degree in digital creativity at @UQAT
-- 🌎 From Québec, Canada
+- ⚜️ From Québec, Canada
-- 🧡 I love open source
+- 🧡 I love smart efficiency

-## What I Do
+I’m passionate about building systems that are as elegant as they are practical — simplicity is the ultimate sophistication.

-I’m passionate about building systems that are as elegant as they are practical — because *simplicity is the ultimate sophistication*
+I speak French, English, and several programming languages.
+You can read my stuff on 🌐 alderoberge.com.

-## 🛠 Tools I use
+## 🛠 Tools I love 💘

 <table>
   <tbody>